yfeusp/prueba-tecnica-thaloz/README.md

 ## Notes:
 * Your database data will be in `/data`, this won't be commited.
 * .env will be loaded automatically in your container.
-* Django has autoreload and tracks codechanges.
+* Django has autoreload and tracks codechanges, so if you edit your code with the containers up it will update without building.